Joel A. Rose & Associates, Inc.

 - Custom Designed In-house Educational Programs that address the specific requirements of law firms

-Motivating Attorneys to Improve Their Billings and Collections
+- Motivating Attorneys to Improve Their Billings and Collection

 - Planning and Implementing Strategic and Business Development Plans